 Funder: Center for Medicare and Medicaid Innovation

-These resources were produced by the Center for Health Care Strategies (CHCS) with support from the Center for Medicare and Medicaid Innovation (the Innovation Center).
 CHCS is part of a team led by NORC at the University of Chicago that is serving as the State Innovation Model Resource Support Contractor.
-CHCS is supporting the states and the Innovation Center in designing and testing multi-payer health system transformation approaches, along with NORC and other technical assistance partners, including SHADAC, the National Governors Association, and Manatt Health Solutions.
+CHCS is supporting the states and the Innovation Center in designing and testing multi-payer health system transformation approaches, along with NORC and other technical assistance partners, including the State Health Access Data Assistance Center.